 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-1 Apply their knowledge and understanding of the links between food science, healthy eating and dietary guidelines, and human health in a public health/community organisation or food industry setting.
-2 Evaluate and synthesise information to develop solutions relevant to the workplace setting.
-3 Apply their knowledge and skills to design appropriate resource materials and/or procedures/processes relevant to the placement industry.
-4 Use effective oral and written communication skills in the areas of food science, human nutrition and health promotion.
-5 Work independently and professionally and as part of a team in a workplace environment.
+1 The ability to apply their knowledge and understanding of the links between food science, healthy eating and dietary guidelines, and human health in a public health/community organisation or food industry setting.
+2 The ability to evaluate and synthesise information to develop solutions relevant to the workplace setting.
+3 The ability to apply their knowledge and skills to design appropriate resource materials and/or procedures/processes relevant to the placement industry.
+4 Effective oral and written communication skills in the areas of food science, human nutrition and health promotion.
+5 The ability to work independently and professionally and as part of a team in a workplace environment.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: